FloatingArrayDesign/FAModel/famodel/anchors/README.md

    - Ha, Va: horizontal and vertical loads on padeye of anchor

 ## Loads
 Loads derived from MoorPy and DRAFT are considered at a fixed point at mudline elevation.
 These loads need to be transfered from mudline to lug penetration when the main padeye is below the mudline.
-The transfer function uses soil properties (profile), mooring line properties (line_type, d and w), loads and lueg depth (zlug) to calculate loads at lug elevation (main padeye)
+Transfer function: soil properties (profile)  mooring line properties (line_type, d and w), loads and zlug

-> [!NOTE] It is cautious to condiser as input the tension load magnitude at mudline since the load will be equal or larger to the tension at lug penetration.
+> [!IMPORTANT] It is cautious to condiser as input load the tension load at mudline since the load will be equal or larger to the tension at lug penetration.
 Conversely, the angle of the load at lug penetration will equal or larger to the angle at mudline.
 Therefore, yielding to more vertical componenent.
 Therefore, Tm >= Ta and thetam <= thetaa

 ##### Input
 - profile_map: soil profile